open-io/ansible-role-openio-oiofs/README.md

 - [ansible-role-openio-repository](https://github.com/open-io/ansible-role-openio-repository)
 - [ansible-role-openio-gridinit](https://github.com/open-io/ansible-role-openio-gridinit)

-For oiofs repository you'll need to add some variables for the role, like in the following playbook snippet:
+For oiofs repository setup you'll need to add some variables for the role, like in the following playbook snippet:

 ```
   tasks: